sofathitesh/doconce/doc/demos/quickref/quickref.md

 blocks, verbatim code blocks, or lists if the formats `rst` and `sphinx` are desired.

+Comment lines starting with `##` are not propagated to the output document and can be used for comments that are only interest in the Doconce file.

 When using the Mako preprocessor one can also place comments in the Doconce source file that will be removed by Mako before Doconce starts processing the file.
-Mako comments are recognized by lines starting with two hashes `##` or by blocks of text inside the comment directives `%<doc>` (beginning) and `<%doc/>` (end).
+Mako block comments start with `%<doc>` and end with `<%doc/>`, both at the beginning of the line.

+Large portions of text can be left out using Preprocess.
+Just place `# #ifdef EXTRA` and `# #endif` around the text.
+The command line option `-DEXTRA` will bring the text alive again.

+### Inline comments

-Inline comments, in the text, that are meant as messages or notes to readers (authors in particular) are often useful and enabled by the syntax
+Inline comments meant as messages or notes to co-authors in particular are enabled by the syntax

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 [name: running text]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 where `name` is the name or ID of an author or reader making the comment, and `running text` is the comment.
+Here goes an example.
-There must be a space after the colon.
+[hpl: There must be a space after the colon, but the running text can occupy multiple lines.]
 Running

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.Bash}
 doconce format html mydoc.do.txt --skip_inline_comments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-removes all such inline comments from the output.
-This feature makes it easy to turn on and off notes to readers and is frequently used while writing a document.
+removes all inline comments from the output.
+This feature makes it easy to turn on and off notes to authors during the development of the document.

-All inline comments to readers can also be physically removed from the Doconce source if desired:
+All inline comments to readers can also be physically removed from the Doconce source by

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.Bash}
 doconce remove_inline_comments mydoc.do.txt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This action is appropriate when all issues with such comments are resolved.

 ### Verbatim/Computer Code